 This describes the resources that make up Cerner’s implementation of the HL7® FHIR® standard.
-If you have any problems or requests, please post to our developer group.
+If you have any problems or requests, please post to the Open Developer Experience forum.

 Determining Which Version You Should Use

-Cerner’s R4 implementation currently does not support patient access, nor is it certified for HIT 2015 Edition Cures Act (formerly Meaningful Use 3).
-Cerner will be adding support for patient access and enhancing R4 APIs over the coming months in time for clients to certify.
-Cerner’s R4 implementation will achieve a like-for-like implementation of all resources and actions currently supported by DSTU2.
-Existing DSTU2 apps will eventually need to be migrated to our R4 implementation.
+Cerner’s R4 implementation supports patient access for most resources in alignment with requirements set by the 2015 Edition Cures Act (formerly Meaningful Use 3).
+Cerner will continue adding support for patient access and enhancing R4 APIs over the coming months in preparation for certification.
+Cerner’s R4 implementation will achieve a like-for-like implementation of all resources and actions currently supported by DSTU 2.
+Existing DSTU 2 apps will eventually need to be migrated to our R4 implementation.
 For this reason, we highly encourage development against R4 whenever possible.

 Supported Resources Between Versions

-To determine what resources and actions are supported by our DSTU2 and R4 implementations you can browse our documentation for both DSTU2 and R4 and compare between each version.
-You can also compare the Conformance (DSTU2) and CapabilityStatement (R4) for the list of supported resources and actions.
+To determine what resources and actions are supported by our DSTU 2 and R4 implementations you can browse our documentation for both DSTU 2 and R4 and compare between each version.
+You can also compare the Conformance (DSTU 2) and CapabilityStatement (R4) endpoints for the list of supported resources and actions.

 The table below gives a live view of what resources and actions are currently supported by our DSTU 2 and R4 implementations for system and provider access.